influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ---
-title: Configure your InfluxDB cluster
+title: Configure your InfluxDB AppInstance directly
 description: >
-  InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
+  Configure your InfluxDB clustered by adding configuration options directly to the provided `AppInstance` resource.
 menu:
+menu:
   influxdb_clustered:
+    name: Configure directly
-    name: Configure your cluster
+    parent: Configure your cluster
-    parent: Install InfluxDB Clustered
-weight: 130
+weight: 220
-related:
-  - /influxdb/clustered/admin/upgrade/
 ---

 InfluxDB Clustered deployments are managed using Kubernetes and configured using